agomez0/US_mass_shootings/README.md

 * `Nearest Police Department Proximity`: Utilized the Google distance matrix API to find the distance from the shooting site to the nearest police department

-* Map of the U.S. with markers of each mass shooting
 ![Map](Images/map.png)

 ![pctshootings](Images/pctshootings.png)